RMLio/matey/README.md

 ```

 ### Configuring Matey
 To configure Matey, you can pass a JSON object as an argument to Matey's `init` method.
-Configuration options include:
+The configuration options are:
 * `rmlMapperUrl`: URL of RMLMapper Web API endpoint